Britain to close hedge fund tax loopholes

-As part of the government's Autumn Statement, Chancellor George Osborne confirmed he would impose rules flagged in May to clamp down on the abuse of partnership structures.
+As part of the government's Autumn Statement, minister of finance George Osborne confirmed he would impose rules flagged in May to clamp down on the abuse of partnership structures.

 A Treasury spokeswoman said some hedge funds were structured as partnerships which included corporate partners, and that this allowed the companies owners, usually the hedge fund managers themselves, to avoid or defer some income tax.

 Some tax advisers said the move could encourage hedge funds to relocate to low tax rivals like Switzerland and Luxembourg, although with European Union pressure building on them to stop helping companies and individuals shield income from tax, others said London was unlikely to see such an exodus.

 Robert Mellor, asset management partner at accountants PwC, said the government's decision was "disappointing".
 But Joe Seet, senior partner at business advisory and compliance accounting firm Sigma Partnership, played down the impact.

 "Hedge fund managers and investment firms who use Limited Liability Partnership structures will need to consider restructuring... (but) will this lead to managers leaving the UK?
 This is highly unlikely as London is still the preferred center for both managers and investors."

 - Exclusive: Radar data suggests missing Malaysia plane deliberately flown way off course - sources